 The last two decades have seen Cox grow to be the biggest underground DJ in the world, from serving as a monthly DJ for BBC 1’s Essential Mix to holding down his ‘Music Is Revolution’ residency in Space Ibiza for 15 years, from 2001 until 2016.

-Yesterday it was announced that Carl Cox is set to return to play a Republic of Ireland show for the first time since 2009 on the picturesque grounds of Ballinlough Castle, as well as Ormeau Park in Belfast.
+This weekend see’s the King Carl Cox return to Dublin for the first time since 2009 on the picturesque grounds of Ballinlough Castle

 For more info click here.